aldinh777/potatoheadshot/README.md

 - Potato Stick
 - Potato Block

-They come with cooked variant
+They come with cooked variant too

-Also, you can cook the dirt
+Also, dirt is cook able

-Cook the poisonous potato, and you can get
+Cook the poisonous potato to get
 - Hot Potato
 - Extra Hot Potato
 - Extreme Hot Potato
 - Lava Potato

-It will give you a lot bad effects if you eat it
+It will give a lot bad effects if you eat it

-Also, they have various effect when placed on block
+Have various effect when placed on block